namespace-ee/react-calendar-timeline/README.md

 }
 ```

+### scrollRef

+Ref callback that gets a DOM reference to the header element.
+Can be useful to programmatically scroll.

 ### onItemMove(itemId, dragTime, newGroupOrder)

 Callback when an item is moved.
 Returns 1) the item's ID, 2) the new start time and 3) the index of the new group in the `groups` array.